hs0490/Video-Store-Inventory/README.md

 # Video Store Inventory

 - This is an in-memory database for a video store inventory.
 The video store sells movie DVDs.
 - Each movie has a name, price, unique id and a quantity.
-T
-- he store uses sequential integers for unique ids.
+- The store uses sequential integers for unique ids.

 We perform following operations:
  - Add new movies.